 - Build a sunroom or add windows to allow the sun to warm the coop.

 - Provide extra food.
-Chickens burn lots of calories to stay warm and digesting the food generates body heat.
+Chickens burn many calories to stay warm, and digesting the food generates body heat.

-- Get your chickens moving with stimulating coop activities like a hanging cabbage or homemade treats.
+- Get your chickens moving with stimulating coop activities like hanging cabbage or homemade treats.

 - Provide enough roosting space off the ground so your chickens can huddle together and keep their feet warm.